The Universe expansion and Energy problems: Energy, Pseudo-waves and Frequencies

 When we are dealing with a domain devoid of matter and crossed everywhere by radiations as electromagnetic waves (visible or invisible light, X rays, $\gamma$ rays) we can not speak neither about inertial mass nor about potential energy, kinetic energy or quantity of movement.
 We can only speak about the energy of propagated waves, beams and photons.
-Nevertheless, we can define, within our model, the linear momentum $\overrightarrow{p}$ of an electromagnetic wave or photon as being $\overrightarrow{p(t)}$ = $\frac{1}{c}$ \emph{E}(\emph{t}, \emph{X}(\emph{t})) $\overrightarrow{X'(t)}$ and we then have $p(t) c =E(t)$ or $p c =E$ which agrees with the special relativity notion (here $ || \overrightarrow{X^{'}(t)}||_{g_t}=1 $).
-Thus the kinetic energy of a material point $X$ with $m_0(X)=m_0$, making up a trajectory $X(t)$ is $\frac{1}{2} m_1(X(t)) X'(t)^2$ and its total energy is $\emph{m}(t) c^2+\frac{1}{2} m_1(t) X'(t)^2)$ whenever its speed is$<$1.\\ For a material punctual particle having $m_0$ as rest mass, the quantity $m_1(t) = \gamma_1(t) m_0$ will be called the reduced mass of the particle into movement.
+Nevertheless, we can define, within our model, the linear momentum $\overrightarrow{p}$ of an electromagnetic wave or photon as being $\overrightarrow{p(t)}$ = $\frac{1}{c^2}$ \emph{E}(\emph{t}, \emph{X}(\emph{t})) $\overrightarrow{X'(t)}$ and we then have $p(t) c =E(t)$ or $p c =E$ which agrees with the special relativity notion (here $ || \overrightarrow{X^{'}(t)}||_{g_e}=c $).
+Thus the kinetic energy of a material point $X$ with $m_0(X)=m_0$, making up a trajectory $X(t)$ is $\frac{1}{2} m_1(X(t)) X'(t)^2$ and its total energy is $\emph{m}(t) c^2+\frac{1}{2} m_1(t) X'(t)^2)$ whenever its speed is $<c$ with $m(t)=\gamma(t)m_0$ when dealing with equation $(15)$ (relative to the metric $g_t$ in place of $g_e$), we have to replace the Euclidean speed by $\|X'(t)\|_{g_t}$ and then we obtain $\|X'(t)\|_{g_t}\simeq c$ and $p(t)c\simeq E(t)$ for electromagnetic waves unless inside black holes $B\setminus I$ where $\|X'(t)\|_{g_t}=0$.\\ For a material punctual particle having $m_0$ as rest mass, the quantity $m_1(t) = \gamma_1(t) m_0$ will be called the reduced mass and $m(t) = \gamma (t) m_0 = (1-\frac{v^2(t)}{c^2})^{-\frac{1}{2}} m_0$ is the apparent mass of the particle into movement.
 However, for a black hole \emph{B} having an initial mass energy \emph{E} and moving with any speed \emph{v}, we can consider its total energy as being $\frac{E}{c^2}(c^2+\frac{1}{2}v^2)$ after the famous Einstein's relation $E= mc^2$.
 Nevertheless, the distribution $E(t,X)$ is entirely determined by the distribution $m_t(X)$ together with black holes' energies.
 That is also the case of the total force field $F_{g_e}(X)=- \nabla^{g_e}E_t(X)$ and the acceleration vector field $\Gamma(X(t))=X''(t)$ for any free motion.
 Therefore the metric $g_t$ which is intrinsically related to the distribution $E_t(X)$ and which satisfies $\widetilde{\Gamma}(X(t))=\nabla _{X'(t)}^{g_t}X'(t)=0$ (for free motions), takes into account all manifestations and effects of matter, including electromagnetic fields, interaction forces and the resulting binding forces, and not only the gravitational one.\\ Notice that, the kinetic energy of a system is not necessarily conserved neither globally nor locally as it is shown, for example, by the transformation of a part of the kinetic energy of a system into heat during a collision, for example.
 Conversely, the principle of the global momentum conservation for an isolated system such as the whole universe is valid.
 We then have at any time $t$: where \emph{\textbf{v}}($X_t$) denotes here the velocity vector.\\ In particular the center of gravity of the universe is fixed.
-This relation is written, for $B(O,t)=\bigcup_{n} D_n(t)$, where each $D_n(t)$ is characterized by its density $m_n$, as
+This relation is written, for $B(O,t)=\bigcup_{n} D_n(t)$, where each $D_n(t)$ is characterized by its mass density $m_n:=\frac{e_n}{c^2}$, as